 Such leaders usually jump to solutions right after hearing about an issue, and even when they ask for more details and input, they are not listening authentically.
 They might get impatient when the discussion drags on.

 There are two ‘skills’ we can hone here: Authentic listening and asking good questions.

 Authentic listening starts with the proper attitude and intentions.
 Your attitude should be one of genuine caring, curiosity, and openness to being influenced by the person you are with.
 Your intentions should be to fully understand your peer, encourage them to fully express themselves about this topic, and validate their thoughts and feelings.
 Leave your judgment out of the conversation.
 Make the discussion about your peer, not yourself.
 There’s a great summary here: 7 Tips for Authentic Listening: Do You Set Yourself Apart as a Leader?

 I’ve written an entire post about the role of questions in management: Questions vs. Directions

-I’d been extremely lucky when I started my (real) engineering manager career in 2014 - I had an amazing, supportive team and a great manager with a strong people-first attitude.
-I’d been an engineering leader and executive before that - but that couldn’t even compare.
+I’d been extremely lucky when I started my (real) engineering manager career in 2014 – I had an amazing, supportive team and a great manager with a strong people-first attitude.
+I’d been an engineering leader and executive before that – but that couldn’t even compare.
 I was very different back then and so was the company culture.
 I know it’s an overused statement but company culture really matters a lot.
-If you can, choose a place which inspires you and which aligns with most of your core values.
+If you can, choose a place that inspires you and which aligns with most of your core values.

-I’ve met a lot of fellow managers along my journey, and at the risk of sounding judgemental I can say that most of them exhibit different combinations of the above - including myself.
+I’ve met a lot of fellow managers along my journey, and at the risk of sounding judgemental, I can say that most of them exhibit different combinations of the above – including myself.
 The best we can do is talk about these issues, make them conscious and work on ourselves a bit.
 Change is possible, I’m 41 and I’m still learning the trade, sometimes day by day.